The Problem

 What Is a Climate Solution?

-We define a climate solution as a physical practice or technology that materially lowers the long-term concentration of greenhouse gases (and other warming pollution) in the atmosphere.
-Climate solutions work by either cutting greenhouse gas emissions or removing greenhouse gases from the atmosphere.
+We define a climate solution as a physical practice or technology that materially lowers the long-term concentration of greenhouse gases (and other warming pollution, such as black carbon) in the atmosphere.
+Climate solutions work by cutting the emissions of warming pollutants, removing them from the atmosphere, or both.

 By this definition, new policies, regulations, laws, investments, grants, campaigns, social movements, and protests are not solutions.
 Instead, we call these “levers” – actions that can help bring physical solutions into the world.
 We also define “key actors” as the people pushing on the different levers, which can include policymakers, business leaders, community leaders, investors, philanthropists, practitioners, cultural changemakers, activists, and individuals.